Atemfrei/ExData_Plotting1/README.md

 This repository includes

 * 4 R scripts, whereas each script creates a different plot
 * 4 PNG output files.
-NOTE: The weekdays are in German (Do, Fr, Sa)

 ### About the R Scripts
 The creation of the plots is based on a small dataset called `hpc_subset.csv`.
 This dataset is a subset of the original dataset `household_power_consumption.txt` and is created automatically as soon as one of the scripts is executed for the first time.